 Learn more about the Batalá organization on Wikipedia.

-Batalá Durham is the newest branch of the Batalá family in North America.
-While we’re still currently recruiting new members, we’re also rehearsing and learning the music of Batala and samba reggae and playing shows, festivals, and events of all kinds.
+Batalá Durham is one of the newest branches of the Batalá family in North America.
+While we’re still currently recruiting new members, we’re also rehearsing and learning the music of Batalá and samba reggae and playing shows, festivals, and events of all kinds.
 Our founders are based in Durham and we rehearse in Durham, but we’re open to anyone in the Research Triangle area (or beyond if you feel like making a trek to rehearsal every week).